simo-tuomisto/data-format-tests/talk/io-presentation.md

 . . .

 - It is quite common practice to carry everything that was in the initial data throughout the whole analysis
-- This is wasteful and pre-processing of data will reduce the needed resources (space, ram, etc.)
+- Reducing the data size would reduce the needed resources (space, ram, etc.)
-- Usually a mapping between initial data and processed data would suffice
+- Usually having a mapping between initial data and processed data would be sufficient

 ## "I hope I didn't forget anything"-problem